Vadhiraj-Ashrit/Vadhiraj-Ashrit/README.md

 ## Hi there 👋

-👋 Hello!
 I’m a data scientist and researcher with a strong background in AI, machine learning, and injury biomechanics.
 I completed my PhD in 2024 with a focus on AI-driven tools for pedestrian collision triage and emergency response.
 My work has had real-world impact, with implementations in German Police, Scotland Police, and the West Midlands Ambulance Service.

 🔬 Research & Expertise
 	•	PhD Thesis: In-Situ Triage of Pedestrian Collisions